 “If you build it, they won’t come”

-Too many times I’ve seen great learning solutions that have been made with blood, sweat and tears for months on end fall by the wayside due to poorly executed communication and engagement plans.
+Too many times I’ve seen great learning solutions that have been made with blood, sweat and tears for months fall by the wayside due to poorly executed engagement plans.

 Tell real stories through real people